by Lady H

 “Hic!”
 She can't catch all of the words.
 Where did Mark come in all of this?
 She shifts a little closer.
 But before she can get a grasp on the conversation, Darcy's drink of coke comes flying over the chairs.
 Henry can only guess it was aimed at James.

 Obviously, some of it lands on Henry herself, causing her to jump up, which knocks James off balance.
-He ends up sprawled on his back on the floor.
+He ends up sprawled on his back on the popcorn strewn floor.
 “Hic!”

 “What the hell was that for Darcy?”
-James cries, not even bothering to be quiet now, nor bothering to get up off the floor.
+James shouts, not even attempting to keep his voice down, nor bothering to get up off the floor.
 Darcy shakes her head in disgust, throwing the empty cup at James' head, which connects satisfyingly with its target.

 Moustache man makes another appearance, this time with a drooping wet moustache.
-He just stares at them.
-With evil eyes.
+He stares at them with evil eyes.

 Amidst her laughter and hiccups, Henry sees the torch light coming up the steps.